 The net effect:

-Again, we look forward to direct studies on hot flashes and night sweats but we see CBD in a complimentary role to estradiol or siberian rhubarb.
+Again, we look forward to direct studies on hot flashes and night sweats but we see CBD in a complementary role to estradiol or Siberian rhubarb.

 Some practical questions.